 This is the first step to making PCBs.
 During this stage, the manufacturer will go over the PCB designs to begin preparations for production.
 There are different approaches to this process, but it basically entails making step-by-step instructions for building the PCB.
 All designs are reviewed and the planner also creates the "process card" (traveler), which will be moved with the PCB throughout its designing process.
 The CAM engineer will also perform a comprehensive design review and then convert all files into the data format required for manufacturing.

-?Data cleanup ? entails loading the data into the CAM software to perform data cleanup and editing such as assigning names and layer alignment.
+– entails loading the data into the CAM software to perform data cleanup and editings such as assigning names and layer alignment

-?Drill data verification ? this ensures the hole size count matches in the data file matches what is in the fabrication.
-It also checks special routing, cutouts and plating requirements.
+– this ensures the hole size count matches in the data file matches what is in the fabrication.
+It also checks special routing, cutouts, and plating requirements

-?PCB edits ? here, the engineer runs a DRC (design rule check) to review image files and make useful adjustments.
-It may include resizing the drill size, editing layers, adding BAC markings and adding etch compensation.
+– here, the engineer runs a DRC (design rule check) to preview image files and make useful adjustments.
+It may include resizing the drill size, editing layers, adding BAC markings, and adding etch compensation.

-?Panelization ? based on the perfect fit, the board is laid out on the production panel using borders, labels and tooling.
+– based on the perfect fit, the board is laid out on the production panel using borders, labels, and tooling.

-?Outputs ? this is the final step of front end manufacturing and involves generating different outputs, including drill files AOI (automatic optical inspection) rout files and image files.
+– this is the final step of front-end manufacturing and involves generating different outputs, including drill files AOI (automatic optical inspection) rout files, and image files.

 The process of making a multilayer PCB

 Several factors go into producing high-quality multilayer PCBs.
 The process involves specific steps necessary to ensure every aspect is covered.
 Since there are different types of multilayer boards, the manufacturing process may be different based on the unique design you want to achieve.
 Besides front end planning, the general procedure involves: